zyx7k/HAI-25-RAG-on-Edge/AMD_npu/Codes/README.md

 AIE does **not** return row-major matrices.
 It streams tiles *in tile order*, with **column-major storage inside each tile**, and padding between them.
-The reorder logic in `test.cpp` is the host fix for this — exactly what your debugging uncovered.
+The reorder logic in `test.cpp` is the host fix for this — exactly what the debugging uncovered.

 ### **✔ Correctly chooses tile sizes (32×64×64)**